drshahizan/Python_EDA/assignment/hpdp/readme.md

 4. **Implementation of Automated EDA Tools**:
    - Provide a detailed step-by-step guide for implementing each of the selected **Automated EDA Tools**.
 Include screenshots and explanations where necessary.
    - Cover the following aspects for each tool:
-     a.
+     <br>a.
 How to load the dataset into the tool.
-     b.
+     <br>b.
 How to generate basic statistics and visualizations.
-     c.
+     <br>c.
 How to explore relationships and patterns in the data.
-     d.
+     <br>d.
 Any unique features or capabilities of each tool that you find noteworthy.

 5. **Pros and Cons Analysis**:
    - After implementing both **EDA tools**, summarize the **pros and cons** of each tool based on your experience and observations.
 Consider factors such as ease of use, comprehensiveness, visualization capabilities, and any limitations.